Nursing Doctoral (NURS)

 NURS 803 Advanced Nursing in Primary Health Care (3 credits)

-This course empowers students to gain the foundational knowledge of primary health care Emphasis focuses on developing a historical, culturally competent understanding to inform current perspectives of primary health care, including a world-view of primary health care, epidemiology, biostatistics, health care policy and advocacy.
-Students will gain an appreciation of the multiple determinants and system influences that impact delivery and outcomes of primary health care, and will learn how to view health outcome disparities from a multidimensional perspective.
+This course empowers students to gain the foundational knowledge of primary health care and population health.
+The emphasis is on developing an evidence-based, equitable, person-centered understanding to inform current perspectives of primary health care, including epidemiology, health care policy, advocacy, and technology.
+Students will gain an appreciation for how the social determinants of health impact the delivery and outcomes of primary health care.
+They will examine strategies to manage population health across diverse settings.

 NURS 804 Scholarly Inquiry for Advanced Nursing (3 credits)